Global Internships: Tokyo, Japan

 Two Required Courses:

-• Students will live in fully-furnished studio apartment accommodations in Ikebukuro, a commercial centre of Tokyo that is accessible by several public transportation lines.
+- Students will live in fully-furnished single suite style apartment accommodation in Tokyo that is accessible by several public transportation lines.

-• Students will have access to a single ensuite room, with a microwave and mini-fridge.
+- Students will have access to a single ensuite room, with AC, desk, chair, and refrigerator.

 Courses